HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 Metal as an exterior building material was traditionally used on industrial or agricultural buildings within

 Grapevine.
-The metal ofchoice was either natural (unfinished) steel or steel with a galvanized protective
+The metal of choice was either natural (unfinished) steel or steel with a galvanized protective

 coating.